Dappner/my-dashboard/frontend/README.md

 - Add + button to receipts in Spending

-Generally:

-1. Why do links not allow cursor-pointer?
-2. Fix Dates everywhere.
+**Generally**: 2.
+Fix Dates everywhere.
 It's a fucking mess...
+3. Minor tweaks to new sidebar

+- When exactly should only the current section be open etc...

 ## Larger Features